-4 The UNEP Evaluation Office, the FAO Office of Evaluation and the UNDP Evaluation Office.
+$^{^{4}}$ The UNEP Evaluation Office, the FAO Office of Evaluation and the UNDP Evaluation Office.

-The primary audience for the evaluation will be the UN-REDD Policy Board, and the three participating UN Organizations of the UN-REDD Programme.
-The secondary audience for the evaluation will be other REDD+ initiatives, along with the broader REDD+ community.
+20. The primary audience for the evaluation will be the UN-REDD Policy Board, and the three participating UN Organizations of the UN-REDD Programme.
+The secondary audience for the evaluation will be the relevant institutions of all countries participating in UN-REDD interventions, other REDD+ initiatives, along with the broader REDD+ community.
 The evaluation will also be made available to the public through the UN-REDD Programme website and the websites of the evaluation departments of the participating UN agencies among others.